-Meet your Event Prof. Yep, we promised you this fab new monthly segment and voila, here it is!
+Meet your Event Photography Professional.
+Yep, we promised you this fab new monthly segment and voila, here it is!

 In the subsequent series, we’ll profile event professionals –baring to you their expertise, work processes, and ideals.

 Today, meet Michael Khateli Auna, this series’ first #eventprof and a prolific photographer.

 He’s got tons of experience and valuable insights to share with you about his ten-year photography journey.

 Tag along AND, let’s learn a thing or two.

 I started at Gina Din Corporate Communications in 2005 as a camera operator.

 I’d trained and qualified in TV production at Andrew Crawford media training school and the Mo Amin camera training school.

 Following a seven-year stint, I left Gina Din for IMG Events & PR, where I was head of photography.